Concerns are referred to the Investigating Committee (IC), following an investigation that has found the allegation(s) meet the threshold criteria.

 The IC operates, and makes decisions, independently of the GPhC.
 It is accountable for the decisions it makes and must give reasons for its decisions.

-The IC meets to consider allegations that are referred to it.
+Following an investigation of a concern, the committee meets to assess the allegation referred for its consideration.
 It meets in private and all papers and discussions remain confidential.
-This means that the person raising the concern, the pharmacy professional and GPhC investigation staff do not attend the meetings.
+This means that the person raising the concern, the pharmacy professional and GPhC investigation staff do not attend the committee meetings.

 The IC does not hear oral evidence from pharmacy professionals or witnesses.
 However, the pharmacy professional concerned will be invited to provide ‘written representations’ on the allegation, and on any recommendations the registrar makes for dealing with the case.

-An IC meeting usually includes four people (a chair or deputy chair, two pharmacy professional members and a lay member).
-There must be at least three members of the committee at an IC meeting before it can reach a decision, including at least one professional and one lay person.
+A committee meeting usually includes four people (a chair or deputy chair, two pharmacy professional members and a lay member).
+There must be at least three members of the committee at the meeting before it can reach a decision, including at least one pharmacy professional and one lay person.